Rhinostone/gina/README.md

 ### Installing Gina
 Gina aims to be at the same time a framework, a deployment and monitoring environment for your projects.
 So, to fully enjoy Gina, we recommend that you install it with the `-g` option.
+> For Microsoft Windows, you might have to run the command line with Administrator privileges.

 ```  tty
 npm install -g gina@latest